chuckie512/cs2510-a1/README.txt

  * The server currently only reports 0.0.0.0 as the IP address, so all programs must execute on the same machine

- * When the name server has no server availible for a request, the client will crash

  * The name server does not perform a status check on the servers to see if they are still reachable, and may report old information to the clients